The Rambler

 The Rambler was a periodical (strictly, a series of short papers) by Samuel Johnson.

 Description

 The Rambler was published on Tuesdays and Saturdays from 1750 to 1752 and totals 208 articles.
 It was Johnson's most consistent and sustained work in the English language.
-Though similar in name to preceding publications such as The Spectator and The Tatler, Johnson made his periodical unique by using a style of prose which differed from that of the time period.
+Though The Rambler was superficially similar to earlier publications such as The Spectator and The Tatler, Johnson made his periodical unique by using a style of prose which differed from that of the time period.
 The most popular publications of the day were written in the common or colloquial language of the people whereas The Rambler was written in elevated prose.
-As was then common for the type of publication, the subject matter was confined only to the imagination of the author (and the sale of the publication); typically, however, The Rambler discussed subjects such as morality, literature, society, politics, and religion.
+The Rambler discussed subjects such as morality, literature, society, politics, and religion.
 Johnson included quotes and ideas in his publication from Renaissance humanists such as Desiderius Erasmus and René Descartes.
 His writings in The Rambler are considered to be neoclassical.

 Purpose

 The Rambler was written primarily for the newfound, rising middle-class of the 18th century, who sought social fluency within aristocratic social circles.
 It was especially targeted to the middle-class audience that were increasingly marrying into aristocratic families in order to create socio-economic alliances, but did not possess the social and intellectual tools to integrate into those higher social circles which required great understanding of subjects, as listed above in the Description.
 Copies of The Rambler were written in essay form and were made cheaply available to the middle-class.
 In his fourth section of The Rambler (31 March 1750), Johnson points out that he would like to "Join both profit and delight in one" in the prelude; that is, provide intellectual profit and literary delight to those who read his work.
 This desire to "join both profit and delight" streams throughout the publications, and is particularly resonant of Classical literary design.
 The majority of the subject matter in The Rambler focused more on moral than social issues.
 In this sense, Johnson's writings were didactic, although he maintains an explorative attitude rather than a strictly instructive voice.